-Why choose an electric vehicle?
+Why buy an electric vehicle?

-- Electric vehicles reduce greenhouse gas emissions—and battery electric vehicles have zero emissions
+- Electric vehicles reduce greenhouse gas emissions

 Electric vehicles are more affordable than ever before